 Use an OCIO configuration file from your computer.

 Some system locals don’t allow you to read the configuration files.
 This is due to a bug in OCIO.
-If you are using linux you can fix this.
-If you start Krita form the terminal with the
+If you are using Linux you can fix this.
+If you start Krita from the terminal with the

 LC_ALL=C kritaflag set, you should be able to read the configuration files.